robertzhidealx/trade-ml/README.md

 to execute the app compiled from app.ml.
 Supporting functions are in `lib.ml` as specified by `lib.mli`.

-### Structure

-`server/app` contains the code for our app's frontend.

-`server/src` contains the code for our app's backend.

-`server/forecasting/data` contains the data set we use for training our time series forecasting model and backtesting.

-`server/forecasting/model` contains the code for training the model which is implemented in python.

 ## App

 Cd into the `app` directory.
 Make sure you have [Node.js](https://nodejs.org/en/download/package-manager/) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed locally.
 The frontend app is written in [Rescript](https://rescript-lang.org/) and uses [rescript-react](https://rescript-lang.org/docs/react/latest/introduction).
 I recommend installing the rescript-vscode VSCode extension for syntax highlighting and intellisense.